Public Administration: Multi-Level Governance

 This minor targets third year Bachelor level students who have a broad interest in the functioning and improvement of the public sector in all its facets.
 This necessitates attention for the interactions between public and private actors at various levels of governance, and requires an understanding of how research is conducted in public administration.
 At the same time, students should be open to and get acquainted with multiple disciplines in order to be able to benefit from the insights other related academic disciplines offer for a better understanding of the functioning of the public sector.
 As such, this minor programme consists of courses that enable students to analyse complex governance problems in a national and international context.

 We would like to point out that if you come from a different discipline, the transition could be hard and may require extra time and energy.
 Think of mastering a different way of doing research, examination and/or writing papers.
 If you are not sure whether this minor is for you, please contact the study advisors.
+This minor is not open to HBO students.

 The public sector is increasingly a multi-level system, with interactions between public and private actors on the national, sub-national (provinces, regions) and international (e.g. EU, OECD, UN, WTO) level and various public, semi-public and private organisations that perform public tasks.
 In this minor students pay attention to decision-making processes in and interactions between and within those levels and organizations.
 The minor addresses a broad range of topics.
 We discuss which organisations the public sector actually consists of and what the relationships are between organisations and levels.
 Contemporary problems and developments are discussed, such as decentralisation to municipalities, ‘good’ governance, privatisation of public tasks, Europeanisation, and the role of international organisations in forging multi-lateral agreements.
 Ethical argumentation and normative questions are also discussed.
 Moreover, the minor enables students to assess and conduct proper social scientific research to critically investigate public administration and to offer solutions to current and future challenges of governance.